 How is the list updated?

-An accurate business list is updated by phone three or four times a year.
-Keeping lists of consumers updated depends on the source of the list.
-Ask for a full and detailed explanation.
+An accurate business-to-business list is updated by telephone or desk research twice a year.
+Ask for a full explanation.

 Beware the term ‘constantly updated’ which is bandied around and is largely meaningless.
 It can mean that a comprehensive updating system is in place or it can mean that a handful of changes are made to a database of millions of addresses every day.
 If a list supplier cannot give you a definite time frame when the entire dataset is refreshed, best to walk away.